Candida Martinelli's Italophile Site

 masses happy, even if it meant breaking the bank, the de' Medici bank,

-which he cleaned out, and stole from the state to cover the debts.
+which he cleaned out, and he even stole from the state to cover the debts.

 Lorenzo was also a famous patron of the humanities